Moniet/pomodoro_clock/README.md

 The Pomodoro Technique, is a method for time management by which uses a timer to break down work into intervals.
 Traditionally they are each 25 minutes in length, and are separated by short breaks.

-The Pomodoro Clock has a to-do list to help keep track of items while having a timer whose intervals are adjustable
+The Pomodoro Clock has a to-do list to help keep track of items while having a timer whose intervals are adjustable.

 I first thought of building the pomodoro clock while reading the FreeCodeCamp blog online.
 They suggested building it as a challenge to strengthen your javascript skills.